Losing weight loses diabetes!

 In the initial small scale study, all 11 people saw their type-2 diabetes completely reversed, the first in just 11 days; the last in about 8 weeks.
 What was interesting was the spread of subjects – some appeared in full health.
 “Some people are unable to cope with even modest amounts of fat in their liver and pancreas.
 Type-2 diabetes happens when your personal ‘Fat Threshold’ is exceeded,” said Taylor.

 This explains why some people cannot tolerate a little accumulated fat in their liver and pancreas, even those who are neither overweight nor obese (typical risk factors for diabetes).

 This is not for everyone.
 It is extreme and causes significant weight loss.
 It requires some serious self-discipline.
 But then, the alternative is usually injections and drugs for the rest of your life, with increased risk to your sight and an increased risk of cancer.

 Taylor, Professor of Medicine and Metabolism at Newcastle, has shown that the pancreas can be unblocked and cleaned up by going on a radical diet involving no more than 800 calories a day.

 600 calories come from liquid juice ‘shakes’ and 200 calories from green non-starchy vegetables.
 3 pints of water are consumed each day.

-Such a radical diet targets the visceral fat – that in and around organs.
-A study from Taylor in 2011 (published in Diabetologia) showed that people with type-2 diabetes all reversed their condition in just 8 weeks.
-The critical moment comes when the patient loses about one-sixth of their body weight!
+Such a radical diet targets the visceral fat – the fat in and around organs.
+In the preliminary study, the researchers felt that the critical moment comes when the patient loses about one-sixth of their body weight!
 Normal insulin production then resumes.
 (NB.
 A ‘normal’ calorie intake is approximately 2500 calories for a male and 1800 for a female.)